Wacken Open Air: Infrastructure

 The site covers more than 240 hectares, which are divided by more than 45 kilometres of fence.
 The inner area, including the main stage, has a size of 43,000 square metres.
-More than 1,300 toilets and almost 500 showers are available for the 75,000 paying attendees.
-2,200 trucks with equipment are needed for the entire festival.
+More than 1,300 toilets and almost 500 showers are available for the 75,000 attendees.
+2,200 trucks with equipment are needed for the festival.
 Stage construction and dismantling usually take 7 days and 5 days respectively.
-For this, 75 trucks of stage equipment (1,000 tons), 10 trucks of sound equipment and 27 trucks of lighting equipment are used.
+For this, 75 trucks of stage equipment (1,000 tonnes), 10 trucks of sound equipment and 27 trucks of lighting equipment are used.

 Since 2014, the electric output has amounted to 12 megawatts, roughly matching the needs of a small town counting 70,000 inhabitants.
 In addition, 40 diesel-fuelled emergency power generators are required.
 25 electricians are responsible for the power supply.

 600,000 Euros were spent on the construction of sewage systems and the improvement of power supply on the festival grounds.
 At the same time, 700,000 Euros worth of drains were installed in front of the stages in order to improve the drainage of water masses during heavy rains.
 The main paths were also paved with 10 km of mobile roads to facilitate access for rescue vehicles.

-A total of approximately 5,000 employees work for the festival, including 1,800 security staff members, 150 cleaners, 70 construction and dismantling assistants, as well as 400 police officers, 250 firefighters, 900 paramedics, and six emergency doctors.
+A total of approximately 5,000 employees work for the festival, including 1,800 security staff members, 150 cleaners, 70 construction and dismantling assistants, as well as 400 police officers, 250 firefighters, 900 paramedics and six emergency doctors.

-In 2017, a beer pipeline measuring one kilometer to supply ten dispensing systems was used for the first time.
+In 2017, a beer pipeline measuring one kilometre to supply ten dispensing systems was used for the first time.
 At full capacity, this construction allowed for 10,000 litres of beer to be tapped within the hour.